Conflict of interest related FAQs

 The policy applies to regular-rank tenure and non-tenure track faculty members.
 These faculty members will hold one of the following titles: unmodified professor, associate professor and assistant professor; unique named titles associated with named chairs; and approved non-tenure track titles including professor of the practice, clinical professor, research professor, lecturer and medical instructor (and associate/assistant professors of the same categories).

 Furthermore, the policy also applies to: 1) individuals granted Principal Investigator status and 2) those individuals employed by the University and providing material benefits to externally funded research projects.
-This will be indicated by being named a key personnel or receiving salary from effort on a U.S. federal, state or local government funded project that had financial activity within the preceding twelve months.
+This will be indicated by being named a key personnel or receiving salary from effort on an externally funded project that had financial activity within the preceding twelve months.

-What are the financial thresholds that define conflicts of interest?
+What are the financial thresholds for a potential conflict of interest?

-“Significant Financial Interest” is defined by federal and state statutes as: 1) anything of monetary value, including but not limited to, salary or other payments for services (e.g. consulting fees or honoraria) that exceed $5,000, 2) equity interest (e.g. stock options, stocks, or other ownership interests) of > 5%, and 3) intellectual property rights, (patents, copyrights, etc.).
+Different sponsors identify "Significant Financial Interest" thresholds that, when related to research, may pose a conflict of interest.
+“Significant Financial Interest” is defined differently across sponsors, but generally a Significant Financial Interest is: 1) anything of monetary value, including but not limited to, salary or other payments for services (e.g. consulting fees or honoraria) that exceed $5,000, 2) any equity (e.g. stock options, stocks, or other ownership interests) interest in a non-publicly held company, 3) Stocks, stock options, or other ownership interests in a publicly traded company of > 5% or $5,000.00, and 3) intellectual property rights, (royalties, patents, copyrights, etc.).

 What are some examples of potential conflicts of interest?